weberi/jordanhorses/content/visit/waiver.md

 draft: false
 featured_image: '/images/horse-waiver.jpg'          # ← use any image in /static/images
 summary: |
-  Please read these booking conditions carefully.
+  Please read these conditions carefully.
   By signing, you acknowledge the inherent risks of horse riding and waive certain legal rights.
 ---